 Book: Online at Estuaire Gironde

 3. Spot feathered fliers at Teich Bird Reserve

-Why go: Common consensus dictates that birdwatching is typically the preserve of the silver-haired generation, but tots, tweens and even teens will find it surprisingly fun.
+Why go: You may think of birdwatching as something enjoyed by older generations but tots, tweens and even teens will find it surprisingly fun.
 Think of it as a real-life game of ‘Where’s Wally’ that will help sharpen your children’s observation skills.
 Group tours can be organised at the Teich Bird Reserve, which is located on the shore of the Arcachon Bay.
 During these excursions, you and your sprogs will be provided with binoculars to use as a guide leads you around this avian honeypot, helping you to identify the different species you see.
 Depending on the time of the year when you visit, you might see such species as white storks, white-spotted blue throats and grey herons.

 Location: Rue du Port, 33470 Le Teich, France

 4. Ride the Le Train de la Rhune

 Why go: From Thomas the Tank Engine to the Hogwarts and Polar expresses, children seem to go loco for locomotives.
 Tiny trainspotters will be pleased as Punch with a journey on the Petit Train de la Rhune, an old-world funicular that chugs its way up a 1920s-era track to the summit of a Pyrenees peak.
 The journey lasts just 35 minutes – short enough to not strain junior attention spans.
 Expect far-reaching views of the Basque Country at the top and be on alert for pottoks (the sturdy Basque ponies that roams this region) as well as majestic griffon vultures, a foreboding bird of prey known to frequent these skies.
 Check the forecast before you depart for the train; the summit of Rhune is at 900 metres and cloud cover can spoil the vistas.